 Do something for the animals

 Nothing like helping furry and feathered friends for feeling better.
 We mentioned volunteering at an animal shelter before, but there are many different things you can do for the animals!
-Whether that is donating to organizations that help wildlife conservation or signing petitions to help fight testing on animals, all efforts count!
+Whether that is donating to organizations that help wildlife, or signing petitions to help fight animal testing, all efforts count!
 The Humane Society has a list of 50 ways you can help the animals in your daily life.

-At Not to Die For* we are very passionate about providing you with all the resources you need to become a happy and healthy vegan.
+At Ntdf.* we are very passionate about providing you with the resources needed to become a happy and healthy vegan.
 Check out our resources for more information!